LEICA M typ 240

 LEICAs have the best shutter dials in the world.
 Why can't anyone else copy something so simple and obvious as the LEICA's big solid metal engraved dial, and copy its deeper detent at A so we can find it by feel, as we can on the M typ 240?

 Pretty decent battery life for a mirrorless camera, about 500 shots per charge.

 The M 240 is vastly improved at high ISOs over the M9, which started to look ratty at ISO 1,600.
 The M typ.
 240 is still clean and smooth at ISO 3,200:

-The electronic finder is the main difference between the M typ 240 and the M9, but the EVF is made in China out of plastic, which is clearly unacceptable.
+The electronic finder is the main difference between the M typ 240 and the M9 other than the quieter shutter, but the EVF isn't very good and is made in China out of plastic, which is clearly unacceptable.
 We own LEICA to own the best; not to have more disposable plastic junk in our homes.

 No eye control for the finder.
 It wastes time having to press buttons to turn the rear LCD and EVF on and off.

 The electronic finder works for shooting and for playback, but inexcusably not for setting menus.
 It does not always mirror what would be on the rear LCD; you have to take your eye away from the EVF to set anything visible on the rear LCD.

 Like older electronic finders from other makers, the image in the EVF is always delayed.
 It's much more delayed than in the FUJI X100S, for instance, so it's not useful for action.
 Modern EVFs on other cameras are almost real-time, while this EVF is always delayed by a small fraction of a second.

 The electronic finder goes black in very dark light; you can't shoot night shots with it because it's not sensitive enough to light!